How I See San Francisco: Litquake Founders Jack Boulware & Jane Ganahl

 Jack: I would start off with a single-pour coffee at any of the Philz Coffee outlets.
 Order the dark roast Code 33 blend; it was created specifically for the SFPD and Fire Department.
 Lunch at the Ferry Building Hog Island oyster bar.
 Don’t bother waiting in the long line; go inside and sit at the bar.
 Every seat has a perfect view of the bay.
 Order the Dungeness crab sandwich.
 Don’t get hung up on the wine list; just order a glass (or a bottle!) of whatever the waiter recommends.
 Take in an afternoon matinee at the Alamo Drafthouse in the Mission District.
 If you need further sustenance, they offer a full bar and food menu inside every theater.
 If there’s a cool author reading that night, go see a slice of the incredible Bay Area literary scene.
 And if you want live music, check out The Chapel, a restaurant/club in the Mission District housed inside a former funeral home.

 Jane: Brunch at Presidio Social Club followed by a trip to the California Academy of Sciences (I swoon for their indoor exhibit with butterflies).
-Then bar food at Jardiniere, followed by a ballet, opera, symphony or show at A.C.T.--or if the Giants are in the playoffs, a Giants game complete with kale salad and bourbon smash cocktail.
+Followed by a ballet, opera, symphony or show at A.C.T.--or if the Giants are in the playoffs, a Giants game complete with kale salad and bourbon smash cocktail.

 What should every visitor to San Francisco do at least once?